nengo/design/guidelines.rst

 such as the spacing between letters, should also match the "Nengo" text as best as possible.
+A good place to start is placing the textbox at (262.5, 1) and using a font size of 260pt with the space between letters set to -20px.
+In Inkscape, there is an input box in the top bar to adjust spacing between letter once text is selected.
+Make any micro-adjustments from here as needed.

 Once the text looks natural,
 it is converted from an SVG text object to a path,